Type-dependent irreversible stochastic spin models for genetic regulatory networks at the level of promotion-inhibition circuitry: Acknowledgements

-We are indebted to Prof.~Luiz Renato G. Fontes and Prof.~Eduardo Jord\~{a}o Neves (IME/USP) for having called our attention to TDSIMs and to Prof.~T\^{a}nia Tom\'{e} (IF/USP) for helpful conversations.
-This work was partially supported by CNPq, Brazil, through grants PDS 151999/2010-4 (JRGM) and PQ 307407/2006-3 (MJO).
+We are indebted to Prof.~Eduardo J. Neves (IME/USP, Brazil) for having called our attention to type-dependent irreversible stochastic spin models, Manuel G. Navarrete (IME/USP, Brazil) for useful discussions, and Prof.~Anirvan M.~Sengupta (Rutgers University, USA) and Prof.~Sanjay Jain (University of Delhi, India) for having suggested potential applications to some of the ideas exposed here.
+This work was partially supported by CNPq, Brazil under grants PDS~151999/2010-4 (JRGM) and PQ~307407/2006-3 (MJO).